Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Parasitarchs</td>
-      <td>High order infernals that embed in the social, political, or emotional structures of a populatoni.
+      <td>High order infernals that embed in the social, political, or emotional structures of a population.
 Do not manifest physically but influence policy, violence, or culture through subtle manipulation.
 May appear as guiding ideologies, revolutionary figures, or "necessary evils".
 Identification requires metaphysical forensics.</td>
     </tr>
   </table>
 </details>

 ## Lycanthrope
 Entities exhibiting cyclical or trigger based shapeshifting, typically between humanoid and bestial states.
-Triggers vary and may include lunar phases, eightened emotional states, metaphysical resonance, or pacts with extradimensional Entities.
+Triggers vary and may include lunar phases, heightened emotional states, metaphysical resonance, or pacts with extradimensional Entities.
 Some Lycanthropes are Para-Humans- originally human individuals transformed through viral contagion, ritual, or malediction.
 Others are wholly Non-Human Entities (NHEs) whose humanoid form is incidental, synthetic, or ancestrally inherited.
 <img src="/assets/images/lycanthrope.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>